ValeevGroup/tiledarray/INSTALL.md

   - [blacspp](https://github.com/wavefunction91/blacspp.git) -- a modern C++ (C++17) wrapper for BLACS (tag 88076f1706be083ead882f6ce0bfc6884a72fc03)
   - [scalapackpp](https://github.com/wavefunction91/scalapackpp.git) -- a modern C++ (C++17) wrapper for ScaLAPACK (tag 28433942197aee141cd9e96ed1d00f6ec7b902cb)
 - Python3 interpreter -- to test (optionally-built) Python bindings
+- [Range-V3](https://github.com/ericniebler/range-v3.git) -- a Ranges library that served as the basis for Ranges component of C++20; only used for some unit testing of the functionality anticipated to be supported by future C++ standards.

 Most of the dependencies (except for MADNESS) can be installed with a package manager, such as Homebrew on OS X or apt-get on Debian Linux distributions;